-That you ought to be S (specific) M (marketing) A (attainable) R (relevant) T (time-bound) about choosing your goals.
-In order to be SMART, you will need social media data to back your claims.
-And now, the list of goals you create is what’ll help you conquer social.
+In order to establish your content marketing goals, you ought to be S (specific) M (marketing) A (attainable) R (relevant) T (time-bound).
+Furthermore, to be SMART, you will need social media data to back your claims.
+This data is spread across various resources – google analytics, social media analytics, content curation websites, SERP data, etc. With all the possible data compiled, the list of goals you create will help you conquer social.

 Once you know the goal (for example, growing your email list), you can go on to the next step: figuring out the exact need of that desired audience.

-Once you know what they want - and you can find this out through keyword research, Google Analytics, and, my favorite, YouTube long tail research - you’ll find that there’s something that keeps coming up: questions, or something that they need and continue to ask for.
-That’s where you start.
+Once you know what they want – and you can find this out through keyword research, Google Analytics, and, my favorite, YouTube long-tail research – you’ll find that there’s something that keeps coming up: questions or something that they need and continue to ask for.
+So that’s where you start.